The problem is not just the quantity of debt students can accumulate.

 The current political debate is mainly about shifting the economic cost of higher education between the general taxpayer and the individual graduate.
 This paper looks at how we can reduce the underlying economic cost – which arises because too many people are studying courses with high costs which are not repaid by higher earnings.
 By reducing the underlying cost we can make the individual graduate and the collective taxpayer better off.

 Today we have data on the returns from individual courses – data which didn’t exist when the current system was set up.
 We can see which courses at which institutions lead to low earnings for their graduates.
 We now also have new data on the dramatic and accelerating imbalance of wealth between generations.
 We know that compared to their parents young graduates are dramatically less likely to own their own home, or to have generous defined benefit pensions.
 We know that a typical adult born during 1981–85 had half as much total net wealth at age 30 as a typical adult at the same age five years before them.
-The facts have changed – now it’s time for policy to change.
+The facts have changed – now it’s time for policy to do so too.

 Your contribution will help fund cutting edge research to make the country a better place.